kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

     deno run --allow-net --allow-read --allow-write --allow-env app.ts

-The `appstart.sh` runs the `deno fun` command while specifying a TypeScript code that creates a HTTP server:
+The `appstart.sh` runs the `deno run` command while specifying a TypeScript code that creates a HTTP server:

 -   [webserver/apps.ts](https://github.com/kazurayam/KS_modify_SendRequestKeyword_with_retry/blob/develop/webserver/app.ts)

-> It is nice to have a local HTTP server application in a WebUI/WebService Test Automation project as you can mimic your UAT.
-I’ve found Deno is an easy-to-use but full-fledged platform to create a webserver as testbed.
+> It is nice to have a local HTTP server application in a WebUI/WebService Test Automation project.
+With it you can mimic your UAT and debug your tests.
+I’ve found that Deno is an easy-to-use but full-fledged platform to create a webserver as testbed.

 ## Solution

-I think it is ideal if the built-in `WS.sendRequest` keyword in Katalon Studio is changed to be robust against server errors.
+It is ideal if the built-in `WS.sendRequest` keyword in Katalon Studio is changed to be robust against server errors.
 But I can’t wait for their product development.
-Here I would show you my custom Groovy codes that give you the next best solution.
+Here I would show you my custom Groovy codes that give you the second best solution.

 ### Custom Groovy classes